gjoree/Games-Marketplace/README.md

  - cd to marketplace by using `cd marketplace`
  - Make sure you have an installed node version of 22.4 or above
  - Install all dependencies by running: `npm install`
+ - Now cd to backend by using `cd backend`
+ - Repeat step 3, `npm install` to install the back-end dependencies
+ - Start the back-end by using `node index.js`
+ - cd back to marketplace using `cd ../`
- - Start the project by using `npm start`
+ - Start the front-end by using `npm start`